OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

 FireEdge
 --------

 OpenNebula FireEdge is a next-generation web server that delivers a GUI for remote OpenNebula clusters provisioning (OneProvision GUI) as well as additional functionality to Sunstone (autorefresh, Guacamole, and VMRC for VMware).
-It is installed and configured by default, but can be skipped if you don't need these features.
+It is installed and configured by default but can be skipped if you don't need these features.

-You have to configure Sunstone with the public endpoint of the FireEdge so that one service can redirect users to the other.
-To configure the public FireEdge endpoint in Sunstone, edit ``/etc/one/sunstone-server.conf`` and update parameter ``:public_fireedge_endpoint`` with the base URL (domain or IP-based) over which end-users will access the FireEdge.
+You have to configure Sunstone with the public endpoint of FireEdge so that one service can redirect users to the other.
+To configure the public FireEdge endpoint in Sunstone, edit ``/etc/one/sunstone-server.conf`` and update parameter ``:public_fireedge_endpoint`` with the base URL (domain or IP-based) over which end-users will access FireEdge.
 For example:

 .. code::